-Millions face monster storm moving up the East Coast
+11 dead from cold as East Coast braces for winter 'bomb cyclone'

 Story highlights

+Indeed, Tallahassee had not seen measurable snowfall since 1989, CNN meteorologist Michael Guy said.

+The unusually frigid conditions sweeping Florida led to the closures of Florida State University and Florida A&M University on Wednesday.

-The frigid temperatures led to temporary closures at water parks in Florida and prompted authorities to open dozens of emergency shelters.
+They also forced the temporary closures of Orlando water parks and prompted authorities to open dozens of emergency shelters.

 In Pensacola, the weather turned fountains into ice sculptures and froze the top of an above-ground pool.